Churchfield Vets's home page

 Breeding Season

-The breeding season will soon be in full swing and Churchfield Veterinary Centre offer a comprehensive A.I. price package for inseminating both chilled and frozen semen.
+The breeding season will soon be in full swing and Churchfield Equine Clinic offer a comprehensive A.I. price package for inseminating both chilled and frozen semen.

 This includes all necessary scans and swabs, drugs to induce ovulation, insemination, wash-out +/-antibiotic infusion after AI, and two pregnancy scans at 16 days and 28 days post insemination.
 The frozen package reflects the increased number of scans, due to the short life span of this semen.